Nelson Burton Jr.: Broadcasting career

 In 1975, Burton became the color analyst on ABC's Saturday afternoon telecast, The Pro Bowlers Tour, working with veteran sportscaster Chris Schenkel.
 He replaced Billy Welu, who had died the previous year.
 Only 33 at the time, Burton also continued to compete on the PBA Tour, vacating the broadcast booth if he made the TV finals of an event.
 (His broadcast backup on those occasions was usually Dick Weber or Dave Davis.)
 Burton spent nearly 23 years (1975 to 1997) with ABC.
 From 1978 to 1997, he hosted a bowling Tip Of The Week, usually after the second televised match.
 He and Schenkel were still working together when ABC ceased production of the series in June 1997.

 After leaving ABC, Burton moved to ESPN and spent one year in 1998 providing analysis for select PBA broadcasts.
 He also was a commentator for the 1998 Women's College Bowling National Championship.
 He and former NBC bowling announcer Jay Randolph called the action on ESPN2.

 Burton has also been involved with the Generations Bowling Tour, as both a competitor and color commentator on local telecasts.

 In August 2007, Burton and Marshall Holman were the broadcasters for the 2007 U.S. Women's Open in Reno, Nevada on ESPN.
 The early rounds of the event were taped that month and aired every Sunday afternoon over the course of four weeks, starting Sept.
 16. The live televised finals aired on Oct.
 14, and Liz Johnson won the event.
 It was Bo's first national broadcasting work in nearly ten years.
 He also handled the broadcast of the 2008 U.S Women's Open, once again teaming with Holman.

 Burton was the color analyst for the CBS telecast of the USBC "Clash of the Champions" that aired on May 10–11, 2008.
 He teamed with play-by-play man Bill Macatee and laneside reporter Lynn Swann.
 The broadcast marked bowling's return to network television for the first time since 1999 when CBS carried it.

 Burton Jr. returned to the ABC broadcast booth for the 2011 PBA Tournament of Champions, the first ABC broadcast of a PBA event since 1997.

 Personal life

 Burton has resided in South Florida with his family since 2001.
 He has not bowled regularly on the PBA Tour since 1986.

-Bo has also been involved in the Strike-a-Thon.
+Burton has also been involved in the Strike-a-Thon.

-Bo's brother, Neil Burton, was also a professional bowler for a brief time.
+Burton's brother, Neil Burton, was also a professional bowler for a brief time.
 Neil won the 1980 ABC Masters, just four years after Bo had won it.